vvhuiling/tp/docs/DeveloperGuide.md

 - **NUScents Interaction with UI, Commands, Parser, and Storage:**
     - NUScents receives processed commands from the Parser.
-    - NUScents directs commands to the Model for execution.
+    - NUScents directs commands to the Data for execution.
     - NUScents interacts with the UI to provide user feedback.
     - NUScents interacts with Storage to read/write financial data.

-- **Storage Interaction with Model:**
+- **Storage Interaction with Data:**
-    - The Storage component interacts with the Model for data retrieval or storage.
+    - The Storage component interacts with the Data for data retrieval or storage.

 ## **Implementation**